-One of our South Africa Overland Tours called the 15 Days Johannesburg, Kruger National Park and Cape town will cover the provinces of Gauteng, Mpumalanga, and the Western Cape, including incredible Kruger Safari experiences.
+One of our South Africa Overland Tours called the 15 Days Johannesburg, Kruger National Park, and Cape town will cover the provinces of Gauteng, Mpumalanga, and the Western Cape, including incredible Kruger Safari experiences.

-The Limpopo province is just the place for everything old and tradition.
-With most of its attractions untouched and still had remnants of the past, it is no wonder this place stands out.
+The Limpopo province is just the place for everything old and traditional.
+With most of its attractions untouched and still having remnants of the past, it is no wonder this place stands out.

-Limpopo is one of the provinces which the Kruger National Park crosses, therefore, offering travellers the Big 5 wilderness experience speaking again on its size.
+Limpopo is one of the provinces which the Kruger National Park crosses, therefore, offering travelers the Big 5 wilderness experience speaking again of its size.

 The National Parks or Nature Reserves in the Limpopo area, however, have grown substantially over the years and now offer unique experiences to different markets.

 Moving on from the wilderness and getting in touch with remnants of the past Limpopo offers travelers the opportunity to visit the Mapungubwe National Park which was home to now-lost civilization and is now a protected habitat.

 While in Limpopo one can also visit the town of Thohoyandou which is home to the Venda people of South Africa who take pride in their culture and can be seen when visiting this area.

 Bela Bela is another popular hotspot when in Limpopo for one to visit with various museums and lodges for a beautiful Limpopo experience.